 Ppt lessons and exercises done during exercises.

 Tao of Computing, Henry M. Walker, Chapman & Hall/CRC Textbooks in Computing

 Statistical Analysis: Microsoft Excel 2010, C. Carlberg, QUE

-The Informatics course devotes six hours in the classroom use of portable personal computers of students, the purpose of acquiring practical knowledge on the major software applications.
+Oral lectures in classroom with the use of PPT projection.
+The lectures deal with the theoretical content and the resolution of significant exercises.
+The computer course devotes six hours in the classroom use of portable personal computers of students, the purpose of acquiring practical knowledge on the major software applications.

 Assessment methods and criteria

 The examination consists of three written tests for the three distinct modules: FIS,MAT,INF .